 It's easy to fall in love with the simplicity and practicality of a rustic New England kitchen.
 This seasoned style spans various nuances, including Shaker, colonial or farmhouse style in a palette using classic neutrals or nautical whites and blue, often paired with accents of earthy, natural materials and textures.
+So, if you’re thinking about a kitchen remodel that will give your cooking area timeless beauty and form, look no further.

 The essence of this uncomplicated style is a cross-section between comfort and function.
 Imagine a kitchen where you steam up a large batch of fresh shellfish or retreat for coffee and scones to brave out a Nor’easter.
-You, too, can adapt the timeless look of New England seafaring style with the following kitchen design tips.
+You, too, can adapt the timeless look of New England seafaring style with the following expert kitchen design tips.

 Function and practicality are a priority in a New England-style kitchen.
 So keep it simple, open and fresh, like the morning’s haul of lobsters at the dock.
 Indeed, less is more when out to achieve the no-frills New England style.
 These kitchens may include a colonial influence or rural, farmhouse-style, with an open floor plan.
 New England style can also be streamlined with contemporary influences.